Lang Southern Pacific Station

 Lang Southern Pacific Station is a former Southern Pacific railway station located in Soledad Canyon near the eastern end of Santa Clarita, California.
-On September 5, 1876 the first railway to Los Angeles was completed at this site.
+On September 5, 1876, the first railway to Los Angeles was completed at this site.
 The Lang Southern Pacific Station was designated a California Historic Landmark (No. 590) on May 22, 1957.

 History

 On September 5, 1876, Charles Crocker, President of the Southern Pacific Company, hammered a golden spike into a railroad tie at this spot.
 The golden spike was a ceremonial spike that was driven in to celebrate the completion of San Joaquin Valley rail line.
 The completion of the line connected Los Angeles with San Francisco and First transcontinental railroad line.
 Four different wood train stations buildings served as the Lang train depot.
-The original 1873 station was replaced with a new station in January of 1888.
+The original 1873 station was replaced with a new station in January 1888.
 The second Lang Station Depot was not open long, as it caught fire and was burnt down on August 14, 1888.
 The third station train depot caught fire and was burnt down on October 5, 1906.
 The fourth station was taken down in 1969, the California Historic Landmark status given on May 22, 1957, did not save the station from demolishing.
 The Lang station received its name from John Lang.
 In 1871 Lang built a hotel at the spot to service the visitors to the nearby mineral springs.
+Circa 1888, the Lang springs were said to be 10 "white-sulphur" springs described as "clear and cold, with sulphur, magnesia, and iron, in the most agreeable proportions".

 The First Transcontinental Railroad was completed in 1869, this connected the East Coast of the United States with San Francisco, but not Los Angeles.
-The Transcontinental Railroad was completed at Promontory Point, Utah, in May of 1869, with two teams working from west to east and one east to west.
+The Transcontinental Railroad was completed at Promontory Point, Utah, in May 1869, with two teams working from west to east and one east to west.
 Charles Crocker was part of the team on the western part of the Transcontinental Railroad.
 The western crew was built by the Central Pacific Railroad Company.
 Central Pacific Railroad Company was managed by Collis Huntington, Mark Hopkins, Leland Stanford, and Charles Crocker.
 The Southern Pacific Railroad was formed from the Central Pacific purchasing smaller railroad companies in California.